 (Repeat for additional subscribers)

 June 27 (Reuters) - (The following statement was released by the rating agency)

 The assignment of the final ratings on the MTN programme and yuan denominated notes follows the receipt of documents conforming to information already received.
-The final ratings are in line with the expected rating assigned on 16
+The final ratings are in line with the expected rating assigned on 16 June 2014.

 KEY RATING DRIVERS - MTN Programme and Yuan Senior Unsecured Notes

 The notes under the MTN programme will be issued by Eastern Creation II Investment Holdings Ltd, and are unconditionally and irrevocably guaranteed by Beijing Infrastructure Investment (Hong Kong) Limited (BII HK), a wholly owned subsidiary of BII.
 The notes under the MTN programme will be senior unsecured obligations of BII HK and also rank pari passu with all other obligations of BII HK.

 In place of a guarantee, BII has granted a keepwell and liquidity support deed and a deed of equity interest purchase undertaking to ensure that BII HK has sufficient assets and liquidity to meet its obligations under the guarantee for the notes under the MTN programme.